Located behind Marwell Hall and next to the back lawn, our Formal Garden includes a representation of three garden styles of the 16th and 17th century

 Watch a video of one of Marwells Gardens on YouTube.

 By the 17th century, knot gardens were considered dated and other garden styles such as the parterre became fashionable.
 This French name means on the ground.
 Parterres might include a group of flower beds laid out in a formal pattern, often surrounded by hedging, and occasionally having a central feature.
 These gardens became fashionable in the 1600s and had a revival in the late Victorian and Edwardian periods.
 Colourful roses and lilies feature in our garden.

 This garden would have been used for cultivating herbs, fruit and vegetables for the Hall's kitchen.
 Our garden has been designed with a formal pattern and is separated from the rest of the ornamental gardens, as was often the case.
 Herbs were popular in the 16th century for a variety of uses.
 Many such as marjoram and lemon balm were used for culinary, medicinal and occasionally aromatic purposes.
 Vegetables such as carrots became popular in the 17th century and the plants we are growing here today may have been typical of gardens then.

-Explore both our Formal Garden and grounds using our self-guided, tree trail, available to download, or printed from the Information Kiosk.
+Explore both our Formal Garden and grounds using our self-guided, tree trail, available to download below.
 Discover our ancient trees and their historical and ecological importance.

 We are facing our toughest challenge to date and our road to recovery will be long.

 You can help us through these difficult times...

 This was my second visit to Marwell with my grandson, he’s 9mths old.
 He had a ball on the train & was so excited to listen to the other children enjoying the ride.
 I’ve brought an annual pass, as I wanted to spend some quality time with him.
 Feeling a bit… Read full reviewDonna, 23rd May 2018